Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/installation/keeping-up-to-date.md

  3. Run `vagrant box update` ( optional but probably for the best ).
  4. `git pull` if you used git to install VVV.
     1.  if you downloaded VVV as a zip, download and extract a new copy of VVV over the top.
 Make sure that your existing sites in `www` aren't overwritten, and you have DB backups.
-    2. If you used `git` you should be fine, as long as you had `vagrant triggers`
+    2. If you used `git` you should be fine
  5. Now your copy of VVV is up to date.
  6. Run `vagrant up --provision` to update the box and bring it up.